 In Erlang/OTP R16B the syntax of Erlang tokens was extended to handle Unicode.
-The support is limited to string literals and comments.
-Atoms, module names, and function names are restricted to the ISO-Latin-1 range.
+The support was limited to string literals and comments.
 More about the usage of Unicode in Erlang source files can be found in STDLIB's User's Guide.